SpectrumIM/www/documentation/backends/libpurple.md

 - Mattermost account are set in mattermost group
 - Use purple.use-mmauthtoken = 1 , if mattermost server use gitlab authenication
 - Some trouble with channels [https://github.com/EionRobb/purple-mattermost/issues/60](https://github.com/EionRobb/purple-mattermost/issues/60) and [https://github.com/SpectrumIM/spectrum2/issues/366](https://github.com/SpectrumIM/spectrum2/issues/366)

+### Notes on Mattermost support

+To use disccord pidging from debian, backports packages is required
+	apt install purple-discord -t buster-backports

+To manage connexion and accept captcha link, [harmony client](https://github.com/taylordotfish/harmony) must be installed on the server.
+Debian doesn't provide an updated version.
+Script must be installed from source.
+        apt install python3-pip libcairo2-dev
+	pip3 install harmony-discord